Mayfly in the classroom

 Primary 6 amazing mayfly facts

-If you need help obtaining nymphs, the Riverfly partnership (click the image below) may be able to put you in touch with your nearest Anglers Monitoring Initiative (AMI) group.
+If you need help obtaining nymphs, the Riverfly partnership may be able to put you in touch with your nearest Anglers Riverfly Monitoring Initiative (ARMI) group.